Meet Our Staff

 Michael Lachner, Director, Programming & Atomic Trampoline & Tumbling

 Born and raised in Houston, Michael trained as artistic gymnast for the better part of 12 years.
-He competed as a level 10 gymnast during his final years of high school, and upon graduation moved to Austin to attend The University of Texas.
+He competed as a level 10 gymnast during his final years of high school, and upon graduation, moved to Austin to attend The University of Texas.
 Here at Champions, Michael discovered his passion for working with kids of all ages and for teaching gymnastics.
-Since his arrival, he has helped to found our newest competitive team, Atomic T&T, and led them through very successful seasons of competition.
+Since his arrival, he has helped to found our Atomic Trampoline & Tumbling Competitive Team, and has coached multiple national champions, as well as an athlete named to the Elite Development Team for trampoline.
 We are thrilled to have Michael as a member of our Champions staff!

 Rachel Scarbrough, Director, Nitro Competitive Gymnastics